benjypng/chrome-extension-logseq-quickcapture/README.md

 # Overview

 Simple Chrome extension that makes use of the `quickCapture` from the `x-callback-url` to quickly capture the tab url and title that you are browsing to Logseq.
-Also supports capturing highlighted text.
+Also supports capturing highlighted text and images.

 # Screenshots